kitmenke/spark-hello-world/README.md

 Make sure you have JDK 1.8 installed.
 I recommend also installing an IDE like IntelliJ (the following will be IntelliJ specific).

-To start, clone this repo to your PC:
+To start, clone this repo to your PC and open it in Intellij.
+Give IntelliJ a few minutes to download the project's dependencies.
+You'll see the progress bar in the bottom right loading.

+You clone the repo using one of the following two ways.

+## Option 1: Directly from Intellij

+In Intellij, go to File -> New -> Project from Version Control and paste in `https://github.com/kitmenke/spark-hello-world.git`

+## Option 2: Command line

+Using the git CLI
 ```
 git clone https://github.com/kitmenke/spark-hello-world.git
 ```